Dan Howdle November 20th, 2024

 And then there are the issues that come with having broadband that fast.
 You can forget about piping 2Gbps to most devices – they just don't have the ports for it.
 Even a top of the range, bleeding edge gaming PC will need to be built with a minimum 2.5Gbps ethernet adapter to make use of it.
 Then, when you try to download the latest games in record time, you find yourself bottle-necked by Microsoft or whoever runs the gaming service.
 So it's going to be a long time before it's available to you, most likely, but that's fine.
 Trust us when we say your gear simply isn't ready.

 It should be noted that our survey is a couple of years old now, and that Ofcom's more recent assessment of Virgin Media's customer service performance isn't all unicorns and rainbows.
 While a very high percentage (compared to other providers) say they're satisfied according to Ofcom's latest report (May 2023), Virgin Media had the highest percentage of customers with a reason to complain, and the lowest (joint with TalkTalk) percentage of complainers satisfied with the outcome.
 It's worth remembering that the vast majority of customers are happy, but Virgin Media definitely needs to improve here.
-The new Ofcom report is out next month, so we will soon see if it has.

 In our opinion Virgin Media’s routers are pretty impressive.
 All broadband customers get the same router, the WiFi Hub 3, with the exception of Gig1 Fibre Broadband customers who will receive the WiFi Hub 5, which is being rolled out in some areas but not others at the time of writing.
 Customers wishing to upgrade to Gig1 will be issued with a new Hub 5 router free of charge.
 Gig2 has another router still: The Hub 5x, but as previously alluded to, almost no one can get Gig2 as things stand.

 Both the Hub 3 and the Hub 5 give superfast wifi speeds that should stay fast across loads of devices.
 They also have a fantastic range, so they're ideal for larger homes or perhaps working out in the garden in fine weather.
 You can also stay safe online with the included security tech: Web Safe, F-Secure SAFE and parental controls.
-As a new customer, you'll be able to take advatage of a free, three month trial of their Virgin Media Internet Security services.
+As a new customer, you'll be able to take advantage of a free, three month trial of their Virgin Media Internet Security services.

 Feature | Hub 3 | Hub 4 | Hub 5 | Hub 5x |